There are different ways to deal with bond issues and disputes depending on the situation.

 Bond claims and family violence

-There are rules that protect people experiencing family violence.
+There are rules that protect people who experience family violence.

 If VCAT is satisfied that someone is experiencing violence, they may order that: